Lisa Vanderpump Fires At Billie Lee During SUR Restaurant Feud: ‘Have Some Manners!’

 While Lee hit it off with the cast during Season 6, she quickly got on the bad side of many after suggesting Maloney had excluded her from a girl’s event at SUR Restaurant because she is transgender earlier this season.
 Although Lee never came right out and said that she believed Maloney was transphobic, she hinted at such when she “liked” a post online that tagged Maloney with the label.

-Shortly after the trans argument began, Vanderpump spoke to Lee and said that Maloney has never, ever seemed to have any issue with trans people.
+Shortly after the trans argument began, Vanderpump spoke to Lee and said that Maloney has never, ever seemed to have an issue with trans people.

 Following her feud with Maloney, Lee has been seen only on occasion on the series and for the most part, she’s been featured only when fighting with one of her co-stars, or many.